Asvera/Text2CAD/Experiments/pyramid.md

 ## Objective
 Experiment Details :
-> This experiment aims to generate a 3D cube of 100mm
+> This aims to generate a pentagonal pyramid height 70 mm and side of the base 20 mm.

 ---

 ## Prompts
 List the prompts or inputs used are:
-1. "A cube 100mm."
+1. "Write OpenSCAD code to model a pentagonal pyramid height 70 mm and side of the base 20 mm resting on ground."

 ---